subramanyamdvss/UnsupNTS/README.md

 UnsupNTS: Unsupervised Neural Text Simplification
 ==============

-This is an implementation of the Unsupervised Neural Text Simplification system and their semi-supervised variants mentioned in the ACL 2019 long paper:
+This is the original implementation of the Unsupervised Neural Text Simplification system and their semi-supervised variants mentioned in the ACL 2019 long paper:

 Sai Surya, Abhijit Mishra, Anirban Laha, Parag Jain, and Karthik Sankaranarayanan. **[Unsupervised Neural Text Simplification](https://arxiv.org/pdf/1810.07931.pdf)** arXiv preprint arXiv:1810.07931 (2018).